 - Multi-user password protection is an easy feature to implement in any Caspio app.
 This allows you to give access to your report only to authorized users who need to have such permissions.

-- Caspio pivot tables are typically part of an application workflow, dashboard, or other user interfaces.
+- Caspio pivot tables are typically part of a database application workflow, dashboard, or other user interfaces.
 They don’t have to be standalone, out-of-context reports such as in Excel.
 You can embed your pivot table on any public or private website including portals such as SharePoint.